polyrod/xnec2c-gao/README.md

 ## GSYM Card

-The GSYM Card represents essantialy a gene in the genetic algorithm used to optimize your antenna model.
+The GSYM Card represents essentialy a gene in the genetic algorithm used to optimize your antenna model.
 You can define any number of GSYM Cards each represents a dimension in a multidimensional search space.
 Thats why i designed the optimizer as an genetic algorithem , because linear approximation works good for low dimensional search, whereas genetic algorithem have their strength in multidimensional domains.